 Finally, participate in the programs we offer.
 You will start receiving a series of emails from us, with ideas and suggestions.
 We have seen that the families who try these ideas have significantly more money donated in their children’s names.

 - Have you sent us a picture of your kids and had a custom brochure made?

 - Do you have your landing page ready?

-- Is your landing page and video ready for Facebook?
+- Is your landing page on Facebook?

 - Are you familiar with how the tax credit process works?